The Amazing Race 22: Critical response

-Controversy
+Depictions of communist imagery

 The episode in Hanoi sparked ire among some conservative media analysts and viewers for the tasks involving a performance of a communist propaganda song and the brief visit to a B-52 bomber that was shot down by North Vietnamese forces during the Vietnam War and turned into a memorial for communist Vietnam's victory.
 Complaints came in from sources such as the national commanders of the American Legion and VFW, and Democratic strategist and Fox News pundit Bob Beckel also spoke of his disgust at the program's choices.
 Yahoo! later reported on comments from viewers found on Twitter whose complaints ranged from threatening to no longer watch the series or statements that the episode was "strange" or "disrespectful to Americans killed [in Vietnam]".

 Prior to the start of the episode for leg 6, CBS aired an apology, noting that portions of the previous episode were insensitive to U.S. Armed Forces veterans.
 The message, read by host Phil Keoghan, stated:

 "Parts of last Sunday's episode, filmed in Vietnam, were insensitive to a group that is very important to us – our nation's veterans.
 We want to apologize to veterans – particularly those who served in Vietnam – as well as to their families and any viewers who were offended by the broadcast.
 All of us here have the most profound respect for the men and women who fight for our country."